hdl-util/hdmi/README_fr.md

 Dual-licensed under Apache License 2.0 and MIT License.

-### HDMI Adoption
+### Adoption HDMI

-I am NOT a lawyer, the below advice is given based on discussion from [a Hacker News post](https://news.ycombinator.com/item?id=22279308) and my research.
+Moi je ne suis pas un avocat -- l'avis ci dessous est donné sur la base de discussion sur [une publication Hacker News](https://news.ycombinator.com/item?id=22279308) et ma recherche.

 HDMI itself is not a royalty free technology, unfortunately.
 You are free to use it for testing, development, etc. but to receive the HDMI LA's (licensing administration) blessing to create and sell end-user products: